-In accordance with the 2018 Regulations, the energy use and associated GHG emissions are for those assets owned or controlled within the UK only as defined by the operational control boundary, with the mandatory inclusion of scope 3 business travel in employee-owned vehicles (grey fleet).
-Included within this are two premises found at Hampton Lovett Industrial Estate, Droitwich Spa, one of which is a manufacturing facility and the other storage, as well as Scope 1 and Scope 2 business travel.
+In accordance with the 2018 Regulations, the energy use and associated GHG emissions are for those assets owned or controlled within the UK only as defined by the operational control boundary.
+This includes Kingswood Road manufacturing site and the Mercury House storage facility in Worcestershire along with the mandatory inclusion of scope 3 business travel in employee-owned or rental vehicles (grey fleet).